astropy/astroquery/docs/esasky/esasky.rst

 Query an object
 ---------------

-There are two query objects methods in this module query_object_catalogs and query_object_maps.
-They both work in exactly the same way except that one has catalogs as input and output and the other one has mission names and observations as input and output.
+There are two query objects methods in this module :meth:`~query_object_catalogs` and :meth:`~query_object_maps`.
+They both work in almost the same way except that one has catalogs as input and output and the other one has mission names and observations as input and output.

+For catalogs, the query returns a maximum of 2000 sources per mission.
+To account for observation errors, this method will search for any sources within 5 arcsec from the object.

 For instance to query an object around M51 in the integral catalog:

 .. code-block:: python

     >>> from astroquery.esasky import ESASky
-	>>> import astropy.units as u
     >>> result = ESASky.query_object_catalogs("M51", "integral")

 Note that the catalog may also be specified as a list.